tandeshao/tp/docs/DeveloperGuide.md

 1. Finding a person while all persons are being shown

     1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list. <br><br>
+Multiple persons in the list.

     2. Test case: `find n/alex` <br>
        Expected: The list will be filtered to show only contacts with name containing "john".
-The number of contacts listed will be shown in the status message. <br><br>
+The number of contacts listed will be shown in the status message.

     3. Test case: `find p/1234` <br>
        Expected: The list will be filtered to show only contacts with phone containing "1234".
-The number of contacts listed will be shown in the status message. <br><br>
+The number of contacts listed will be shown in the status message.

     4. Test case: `find e/@example` <br>
        Expected: The list will be filtered to show only contacts with email containing "@example".
-The number of contacts listed will be shown in the status message. <br><br>
+The number of contacts listed will be shown in the status message.

     5. Test case: `find a/geylang` <br>
        Expected: The list will be filtered to show only contacts with address containing "geylang".
-The number of contacts listed will be shown in the status message. <br><br>
+The number of contacts listed will be shown in the status message.

     6. Test case: `find m/` <br>
        Expected: The list will be filtered to show only contacts that do not have a memo.
-The number of contacts listed will be shown in the status message. <br><br>
+The number of contacts listed will be shown in the status message.

     7. Test case: `find m/climber` <br>
        Expected: The list will be filtered to show only contacts with memo containing "free".
-The number of a       contacts listed will be shown in the status message. <br><br>
+The number of a       contacts listed will be shown in the status message.

     8. Test case: `find c/` <br>
        Expected: The list will be filtered to show only contacts that have not been contacted at all.
-The number of contacts listed will be shown in the status message. <br><br>
+The number of contacts listed will be shown in the status message.

     9. Test case: `find c/5` <br>
        Expected: The list will be filtered to show only contacts that have not been contacted for more than 5 days.
-The number of contacts listed will be shown in the status message. <br><br>
+The number of contacts listed will be shown in the status message.

     10. Test case: `find t/friends` <br>
          Expected: The list will be filtered to show only contacts with a tag that exactly matches "friends".
-The number of contacts listed will be shown in the status message. <br><br>
+The number of contacts listed will be shown in the status message.

     11. Other incorrect find commands to try: `find` <br>
         Expected: Invalid command message displaying the format for proper command usage.
-The text in the command box will also turn red. <br><br>
+The text in the command box will also turn red.

     12. Other incorrect delete commands to try: `find bob` <br>
         Expected: Message displaying that at least one valid prefix must be provided.
-The text in the command box will also turn red. <br><br>
+The text in the command box will also turn red.

     13. Note:
         - Refer to [4.2.
 Find feature](#42-find-feature) for specific details about the `find` command.